stefanofa/awesome/TOPICS.md

 *   [BloopAI/vibe-kanban](https://github.com/BloopAI/vibe-kanban) - Get 10X more out of Claude Code, Codex or any coding agent

-## hacktoberfest-accepted

-*   [garmeeh/next-seo](https://github.com/garmeeh/next-seo) - Next SEO is a plug in that makes managing your SEO easier in Next.js projects.

 ## json-ld

 *   [garmeeh/next-seo](https://github.com/garmeeh/next-seo) - Next SEO is a plug in that makes managing your SEO easier in Next.js projects.